I’ve heard about your Group Classes, but what other training do you offer?

 Our Group Classes are appropriate for ALMOST every dog in ALMOST every circumstance.
 Aggression can be dealt with more efficiently and more constructively in the group setting.
 We emphasize safety as much as we emphasize results.
 Our curriculum is designed to bring out problems and help your dog deal with them, so whether it’s separation anxiety, walking on a leash, overall anxiety, problems being touched, or controlling themselves around squirrels (or any distraction that applies to your dog), our group classes hit on all fronts.

-You’ll have completed two weeks of work with your dog prior to coming to class and you’ll have laid a foundation for learning before you’re confronted with a bunch of stranger dogs.
+You’ll have completed two exercises of work with your dog prior to coming to class and you’ll have laid a foundation for learning before you’re confronted with a bunch of stranger dogs.
 You also get the benefit of detailed write-ups of every exercise and videos that recap the lessons.
 It’s a heavy curriculum, so plenty of support is offered through those resources, as well as over the phone or, if necessary, in-person private sessions to help you keep up (you get a discount on private sessions while you’re enrolled in group classes).

 And then what?